San Gimignano medieval towers rising above Tuscan countryside vineyards

 Tour 1: Best of Tuscany: Siena, San Gimignano & Chianti Day Trip

-Why book this Best of Tuscany day trip?
+Why book this Tuscany day trip?

 Piazza del Campo in Siena, medieval shell-shaped square with surrounding historic buildings